-Our cash used for investing activities during the fiscal year ended August 31, 2020 totaled \$11.9 million.
-The primary uses of cash for investing activities included additional investments in the development of our offerings, purchases of property and equipment in the normal course of business, and the purchase of a note receivable from a bank used as consideration for an amended license agreement with FC Organizational Products (FCOP).
+Our cash used for investing activities during the fiscal year ended August 31, 2021 totaled \$14.3 million.
+The primary uses of cash for investing activities in fiscal 2021 included the purchase of Strive for \$10.2 million (net of cash acquired), additional investment in our offerings and content, and purchases of property and equipment in the normal course of business.

-We spent \$5.1 million during fiscal 2020 on the development of various content and offerings.
-During fiscal 2020 we developed additional offerings for our Education Division and leadership content based on the best-selling book Multipliers, by Liz Wiseman.
-The new Multipliers content was launched in August 2020.
-We believe continued investment in our content and offerings is critical to our future success and we anticipate that our capital spending for curriculum development will total \$4.5 million during fiscal 2021.
+We spent \$2.5 million during fiscal 2021 on the development of various content and offerings.
+Our previous and ongoing investments in content and digital delivery capabilities have proved to be valuable during the ongoing pandemic as we were able to quickly transition our onsite presentations to "live online" presentations.
+We believe continued investment in our offerings and delivery capabilities is critical to our future success and we anticipate that our capital spending for curriculum development will total \$5.0 million during fiscal 2022.